DataDog/browser-sdk/packages/rum/README.md

 ## Public API

-- Init must be called to start the tracking.
-Configurable options:
+- Init must be called to start the tracking

+  - Configurable options:

     - `sampleRate`: percentage of sessions to track.
 Only tracked sessions send rum events.
     - `resourceSampleRate`: percentage of tracked sessions with resources collection.
     - `site`: The site of the Datadog intake to send SDK data to (default: 'datadoghq.com', set to 'datadoghq.eu' to send data to the EU site)
     - `silentMultipleInit`: prevent logging errors while having multiple Init
     - `trackInteractions`: collect actions initiated by user interactions
     - `service`: name of the corresponding service
     - `env`: environment of the service
     - `version`: version of the service
     - `allowedTracingOrigins`: list of string or regexp of request origins in which to inject tracing headers

+  - Options that must have matching configuration when also using `logs` SDK:

+    - `trackSessionAcrossSubdomains`: preserve session across subdomains of the same site (default: `false`)
+    - `useSecureSessionCookie`: use a secure session cookie.
+This will disable rum events sending on insecure (non-HTTPS) connections. (default: `false`)
+    - `allowThirdPartyContextExecution`: use a secure cross-site session cookie.
+This will allow the Logs SDK to run when the site is loaded from another one (ex: via an iframe).
+Implies `useSecureSessionCookie`. (default: `false`)

   ```
   init(configuration: {